spreadshare/datagathering/README.md

     INTERVAL=300000
     ```

 1. Copy `CSV`files data to `input-data`.
 This may require `sudo` as docker may claim ownership of the folder.
+Be mindfull that the data has a Time, Open, Close, High, Low, Volume format.

     ```bash
     sudo cp *.csv ./input-data
     ```

-    Data may be retrieved at: https://stack.raoulschipper.com/s/SJbO9HKFVRoWJ3J
+    Cleaned 5 minute data may be retrieved at: https://stack.raoulschipper.com/s/AKdwqOjrBqsbCwF

 ## Problem and error resolution
 #### Docker can't find the network `runner_default`